State-By-State Death With Dignity Legislation

 In October, 2014, 29-year-old actress Brittany Maynard received a lot of media coverage about her decision to end her life rather than face a long, dark battle with a highly aggressive, inoperable brain tumor.
-However, the California resident was forced to uproot to Oregon in order to legally pursue this option, as it’s currently one of only four states -- the others being Vermont, Washington, and Montana -- where such a thing is legal.
-(New Mexico is a “sort of” fifth member of the club, but the ruling is currently under debate).
+However, the California resident was forced to uproot to Oregon in order to legally pursue this option.
+In 2016, The "End of Life Option Act" became law in California, and now there are a total of five states — the others being Colorado, Montana, Vermont, Washington — and the District of Columbia, where such a thing is legal.

 Her story re-opened the debate around “Death with Dignity,” which allows terminally-ill, mentally competent adults to legally obtain medication so they may die on their own terms.

 Here’s a look at the current state-by-state list of those with either laws up for debate or already on the books.
 For more up-to-date information, check out Compassion & Choices and Death With Dignity National Center.

 Assmebly Bill ABx2 15 titled "End of Life Option Act" was signed into law on October 5, 2015 and went into effect June 9, 2016.
 The Bill authorizes "an adult who meets certain qualifications, and who has been determined by his or her attending physician to be suffering from a terminal disease, as defined, to make a request for a drug prescribed pursuant to these provisions for the purpose of ending his or her life."
 [Text of full Bill]